rishigupta9999/RishiStackCommerce/README.md

 In the interests of time, I did *not* implement Hash based navigation.
 Just pushState.

-### Caching
-`redis-rails` is used for caching.
-Redis isn't being called directly, rather it's used as a Rails cache store.

-All keys (auth token and tweet requests) are cached for 5 minutes.
-If you are running locally, you can observe this with `redis-cli` - or just observe every request after your first one being much faster since there is no need to retrieve the bearer token.
-And requests to a prior screen name are almost instantaneous.

 ### Testing
 You can run tests with `rake test`.
 Minitest is used.
+[VCR](https://github.com/vcr/vcr) is used to mock the HTTP calls.
 The testing checks the following.

 1. Devise login allows one to access the main "View Tweet" page.
 2. Lack of login denies this access.
-3. Calling the endpoint for retrieving the JSON and doing a couple sanity checks.
+3. Calling the endpoint for retrieving the user timeline JSON is successful.
+A few basic sanity checks are performed on this data.

-The front end isn't tested.
-Time permitting I could use Jasmine or something.
+The front end doesn't have tests.
+Time permitting I could use Jasmine or similar.

+### Caching
+`redis-rails` is used for caching.
+Redis isn't being called directly with the raw get/set APIs, rather it's used as a Rails cache store and the standard Rails caching APIs are used.

+All values in the cache (auth token and tweet requests) are cached for 5 minutes.
+If you are running locally, you can observe this with `redis-cli` and look at the `TTL` as well as observe the key values with `GET` - or just observe every request after your first one being much faster since there is no need to retrieve the bearer token again.
+And requests to a prior Twitter screen name are almost instantaneous.